mindkin/hourfleet/docs/carkit.md

 Finally, make a note of both the **license plate** of the car, and the **number from the sticky label on the main carkit unit**.
 You will both of these to complete the registration below.

-## Verify the Physcial Installation
+## Verify the Physical Installation

-Once the carkit has been physcially installed, and the OBD connector has been connected successfully, you should see a slow flashing red light on the Touch Sensor in the windowscreen (from the outside of the car).
+Once the carkit has been physically installed, and the OBD connector has been connected successfully, you should see a slow flashing red light on the Touch Sensor in the window screen (from the outside of the car).
 This confirms that the device is working correctly.

 > If the red light is not flashing, then check your OBD connector